 Saturday, October 26, and Sunday, October 27, 2019

-Shaver’s Creek comes alive in late October with this community festival that celebrates the fall harvest and includes pumpkin carving, face painting, music, entertainment, activities, natural history programs, great food, and the Enchanted Halloween Trail!
+Shaver’s Creek comes alive in late October with this community festival that celebrates the fall harvest and includes pumpkin carving, face painting, music, entertainment, activities, natural history programs, and the Enchanted Halloween Trail!

 Enchanted Halloween Trail